 VOTE REQUIRED FOR PASSAGE Requires a simple majority vote per M.G.L.
-Chapter 41, Section 108, unless funding is sought from the Stabilization Fund.
-Transfers from the Stabilization fund requires a 9/10th's vote per Town bylaw.
+Chapter 41, Section 108.

 ARTICLE 8 FY 2019 OPERATING BUDGET

 To see if the Town will vote to raise and appropriate and/or transfer from available funds a sum of money as may be necessary to defray the expenses of Town departments and Town accounts for the Fiscal Year beginning July 1, 2018, as listed in the May 1, 2018 Spring Annual Town Meeting Warrant or take any action thereon.